David Israel Ricardo (1904-1982; DIR) was conductor of the communal Santo Sevicio choir

 rather than our Amsterdam-Sephardi

 pronunciation.
-All recordings are by Ricardo (DR), unless stated otherwise.
+All recordings are by Ricardo (DIR), unless stated otherwise.

 *1) : The chazzan is Haham S. Rodrigues